Praetorians (video game): Development

 After the Pyro Studios producer of the title, Javier Arévalo, and Eidos' Jason Walker talked about sorting out a flaw in the multiplayer game that was being exploited, an unofficial patch was released in October 2004.
 This helped catapult the game back up the GameSpy Arena charts.

-The latest version of an unofficial extension, called MoD 4.1, became available 2004; it adds three new factions and many new maps.
+The latest version of an unofficial extension, called MoD 4.1, became available in 2004; it adds three new factions and many new maps.
 MoD 4.1 contains the unofficial patch to fix the multi-player game.
 The next official extension is called MoD 5.0 released in 2013 by Pyro Studios.
-It sorted out a number of flaws, decreased the hit points of some troops, updated the start screen of the game, added brand new music and sounds, presented 40 new maps for battles.
+It sorted out a number of flaws, decreased the hit points of some troops, updated the start screen of the game, added brand new music and sounds, and presented 40 new maps for battles.

 In 2008 an unofficial map editor for the PC game Praetorians was released.
 The map editor is programmed in the C++ programming language and uses the OpenGL computer graphics API.
 In the same year, the game continued to sell well, maintaining a place in the Top 20 Budget PC Titles on ChartTrack at the time.

-On May 31, 2014, GameSpy servers were shut down, thus ending the official multiplayer for Praetorians.
-However, it is possible to use unofficial third-party clients to run and maintain servers for Praetorians.
+In May 2014, GameSpy servers were shut down, thus ending the official multiplayer for Praetorians, but it is possible to use unofficial third-party clients to run and maintain servers for Praetorians.